 We believe that the Employer should be at the centre of their own training and development and should in most cases become an employer provider.
 They can plan the architecture of the T&D and build certain sections of the delivery in house, bringing in external providers for niche, specialist or general delivery to gap fill their own programmes.
 The fact that less than 200 of 20,000 levy paying employers have accessed RoATP shows that they do not yet recognise the opportunity to take control of their own development and Levy pot.

 For training providers, we do not see a successful outcome in being “all things to all people”.
 Trying to deliver everything to everyone is a recipe for failure.
 Focusing on what you are good at and doing it exceptionally well whilst collaborating with other partners to satisfy the needs of the employer is the way forward.

 We see every reason to be very optimistic about 2018 as there is likely to be a big demand and a lack of supply.
 Those providers who are financially able to make it through into next year should be re-thinking their business and operating models to adapt to a very different world, but one which has enormous potential and much opportunity.

-David Kitchen is Managing Director of The Leadership Team, a specialist growth consultancy for the FE sector.Recommend0 recommendationsPublished in
+David Kitchen is Managing Director of the specialist FE Consulting firm The Leadership Team.Recommend0 recommendationsPublished in